 - Able to develop rapport with others and recognize their concerns and feelings

 - Build and maintain long-term associations based on trust

 - Help others

 COLLABORATION AND INFLUENCE: Communicates Effectively

 - Developing and delivering multi-mode communications that convey a clear understanding of the unique needs of different audiences.

-- Able to clearly present information through the spoken or written word
+- Able to express technical concepts and information well through the spoken or written word.

 - Read and interpret complex information